datum-labs/ElectricSQL-on-Datum/README.md

 ## Test your ElectricSQL Deployment

-- Use a browser to naviate to the FQDN listed in `kubectl get gateways -o wide`.
+- Use a browser to navigate to the FQDN listed in `kubectl get gateways -o wide`.
 The ElectricSQL demo React application should load, displaying the sample data from the `scores` table in JSON format.
 - Use a PostgresSQL client to modify the data in the `scores` table, noting real time updates to the JSON structure in your browser window.

 ## Where to go from here?